azalya-green/DFU2020/README.md

 ```

 The outputs are saved in [`/Data_New/Source_Images/Test_Image_Detection_Results`](/Data_New/Source_Images/Test_Image_Detection_Results).
 This includes:
- - Cat pictures with bounding boxes around faces with confidence scores and
+ - DFU pictures with bounding boxes around Ulcers with confidence scores and
  - [`Detection_Results.csv`](/Data_New/Source_Images/Test_Image_Detection_Results/Detection_Results.csv) file with file names and locations of bounding boxes.

- If you want to detect cat faces in your own pictures, replace the cat images in [`Data_New/Source_Images/Test_Images`](/Data_New/Source_Images/Test_Images) with your own images.
+ If you want to detect DFU in your own pictures, replace the DFU images in [`Data_New/Source_Images/Test_Images`](/Data_New/Source_Images/Test_Images) with your own images.

 ## Full Start (Training and Inference)